11/25/2025 - We are actively updating our website and systems, please forgive any errors and call us at 509-339-9881 if you have any questions!

 Stakeouts, Court Filings, Field Services

-In short: local knowledge + legal precision = accurate, ethical, timely Idaho County service.
+In short: local knowledge + legal precision = accurate, ethical, timely Kootenai County service.

-Paper Monkey Legal Services is a leading licensed, bonded, and insured process server covering Idaho County, Idaho—combining local familiarity with statewide reach.
-We routinely serve documents for the Idaho County Magistrate and District Courts, as well as throughout ranchland, canyon communities, river corridors, and the most remote timber settlements in central Idaho.
+Paper Monkey Legal Services is a leading licensed, bonded, and insured process server covering Kootenai County, Idaho—combining local familiarity with statewide reach.
+We routinely serve documents for the Kootenai County Magistrate and District Courts, as well as throughout ranchland, canyon communities, river corridors, and the most remote timber settlements in central Idaho.

 • Civil summonses and complaints •